 Translation path is where we organize common and specific translation files.
 Translation path is also used as reference to build the path of rendered images inside image directory (see section 4.1.4).
-Firstboot translation path is illustrated in Figure 2.

-When rendering images, if no REGEX argument is provided to render.sh, all translation files in the translation path are read and applied one by one to its related design template -defined in the pre-rendering script- to produce a translated image.
-The name of the image is the same name of its translation file but with the extension .png.
+When rendering images, if no REGEX argument is provided to render.sh, all translation files in the translation path are read and as consequence one image is rendered for each one of them.
+The image name is the same name of translation file but with the extension .png.

-To control how many images to render, you need to look into the translation path and provide a regular expression pattern that match the translation path, or paths, related to the image, or images, you want to render.
-For example if you only want to render the CentOS 5 firstboot splash-small.png image then you can do:
+When rendering images, if you want to render one or more, but not all images, you need to look into the translation path and create a regular expression pattern that match the translation path or paths related to the image or images you want to render.
+For example if we have the translation path shown in Figure 3 and we want to render the CentOS 5 Anaconda Prompt only, then we can do:

 '''

-./render.sh '5/splash-small'
+./render.sh '5/syslinux-splash'

 '''